Our Mission:

 mzhang@ggc.edu

-Michael D. Smith is the Digital Learning Specialist for the Center for Teaching Excellence and the admin for the Teaching & Learning Community, Academic Commons, and CTE website.
-Michael is currently enrolled in UGA’s Ed.D. program in Learning, Leadership, and Organization Development, studying adult learning, leadership, organization development, change management, and action research.
+Michael is an avid proponent of lifelong learning and is currently enrolled in UGA’s Ed.D. program in Learning, Leadership, and Organization Development, studying adult learning, leadership, coaching, organization development, change management, and action research.
 He also holds an M.Ed. in Learning, Design, and Technology (with an emphasis on Instructional Design and Development) from UGA.

 678.407.5560 (office)